 The SciFi analysis of K2K-I data use events that penetrate the MRD detector far enough to produce a 3D reconstructed track and also events that only produced hits in the first layer (1L events).
 This event sample is checked to ensure that there is little contamination from pions passing through the lead glass.
-Similarly, the analysis of K2K-IIa data uses only
+Similarly, the analysis of K2K-IIa data uses only MRD-3D events.

-MRD-3D events.
 A reasonable alternate choice for K2K-I might be to give up the additional statistics and choose only the MRD-3D events.
-Choosing this alternative causes a shift of 0.06 (MRD-3D only is higher).
 Similarly, for K2K-IIa, including the MRD-1L events causes a shift downward by 0.01, but it is noted that the lower muon momentum threshold for K2K-IIa (because there is no Lead Glass or SciBar) causes much of the 1L sample to have a reconstructed neutrino energy below 500 MeV, which is below the lowest energy used in this analysis.
-The mechanism that causes the shift in K2K-I might actually be the same in K2K-IIa but this 500 MeV threshold masks it.